Overview

 No accomplishments to report for:

-Explanation The 80 willow fence structures along Saxon and Trout Creek were built in both 2022 and 2023, so the linear feet of stream channel restored remains the same.
+Explanation The 80 BDA structures along Saxon and Trout Creeks were built in both 2022 and 2023, so the linear feet of stream channel restored remains the same.

 Funding